6 Things to Do in Bali: A Food Lover’s Paradise

 2. Visit The Best Vegan Restaurants in Ubud

 Ubud is a sanctuary for plant-based food.
 Wooden café tables overflow with smoothie bowls, jackfruit tacos, and raw desserts.
 These dishes aren’t just nourishing—they’re made with love and sustainability in mind.
 On our Plant-Based Food Tour in Ubud, we guide you to the best vegan restaurants, where you’ll sample colorful, locally sourced meals and learn the stories behind each café.
-One favorite is The Seeds of Life Café, known for its raw creations and commitment to conscious eating.
+One favourite is The Seeds of Life Café, known for its raw creations and commitment to conscious eating.

 3. Explore Bali’s Traditional Markets